YotpoLtd/resec/README.md

 Environment Variables |  Default       | Description
 ----------------------| ---------------| -------------------------------------------------
 ANNOUNCE_ADDR         | :6379          | IP:Port of Redis to be announced
-CONSUL_SERVICE_NAME   |                | Consul service name to use tags for finding master/slave
-CONSUL_SERVICE_PREFIX | redis          | Name Prefix, will be followed by "-(master/slave)", ignored if CONSUL_SERVICE_NAME is used
+CONSUL_SERVICE_NAME   |                | Consul service name for tag based service discovery CONSUL_SERVICE_PREFIX | redis          | Name Prefix, will be followed by "-(master/slave)", ignored if CONSUL_SERVICE_NAME is used
 CONSUL_LOCK_KEY       | resec/.lock    | KV lock location, should be overriden if multiple instances running in the same consul DC
 CONSUL_DEREGISTER_SERVICE_AFTER | 72h  |